-What to Check: Regularly inspect the sealing around penetration points such as air conditioners, pipe, and roof equipment.
+What to Check: Regularly inspect the sealing around penetration points such as air conditioners, pipes, and roof equipment.
 Repair as necessary.

 Avoid Spring Thaw Roof Damage

-Melting snow, rain, and more spring rain keeps roofing companies busy repairing roof leaks.
+Melting snow, rain, and spring rain keep roofing companies busy repairing roof leaks.
 It’s hard to tell the shape your roof is in without a professional inspection.